tyno2000/ProjectCode/README.md

 work, mine has a build-in resistor)
 - The third pin of the sensor connect to the sixth pin of the RPI Connect the RPI to a power source
+If the sensor is not working, check if the pin is wired correctly.